fatdamyr/jenkins-docker/README.md

-# jenkins-swarm-slave
+# jenkins-slave
-Docker container for running a Jenkins swarm slave
+Docker container for running a Jenkins ssh slave

  Build Tools Supported by this slave
  * [Ant 1.9.6](http://ant.apache.org/)